under-score/date-planner/README.md

 # terminplanner
 no need for doodle(r)

-one plain php file and vanilla javascript that does it all
+one plain php file and one vanilla javascript file that does it all
 * switch language
+* mobile ready
-* quick select 1s per date
+* quickly select date and availability
-* store data in sqlite
+* store data in sqlite database
-* no cookies
+* no cookies, no registration, only hash of browser
-* email and subscribe to calendar (ics, rss)
+* subscribe to calendar (ics, rss)
+* termnate entries
 * expire after event

 ![screenshot](screenshot.jpg "setup")